-The Bell will be added to the heARTS of Lyons Outdoor Public Art Collection as Legacy artwork – a permanent piece of public art in the Town’s collection.
+Funding for the Bell of Renewal was provided by the Board of Trustees and independent funders.
+The sculpture is part of the heARTS of Lyons Outdoor Public Art Collection as Legacy artwork – a permanent addition to the Town’s public art collection.

 James Moore has been working professionally in bronze for the last 22 years.
 His award-winning work is now in public and private collections across the United States, Mexico, and Europe.
 James participates in many shows and is represented by several galleries.
 He lives in the rural town of Eaton, Colorado, where he spends much of his leisure time enjoying the outdoors and observing the animals and natural environment that are so inspirational to his work.
 Learn more at www.sculpturebyjgmoore.com.